 $ printf '%s\n' "$HOME/.aws/config" /home/user/.aws/config

-If this prints a path, that path is the active config file location.
-No output means the AWS CLI still uses the default path from the previous step.
+No output means the AWS CLI is still using the home-directory default from the previous step.

 $ ls -l "${AWS_CONFIG_FILE:-$HOME/.aws/config}"